gabrieljones/ScaLaMatrixRain/README.md

 - HEAP: Set max heap for improved and more predictable memory usage.
 - CPU:  Enable more CPU features with '-march=native' for improved performance.

+### Versioning

+Add axion-release-plugin for versioning and releasing.